KamiKillertO/vscode-colorize/README.md

 ## Features

+- 🆕 Generate colored background for hsl colors
+- 🆕 Generate colored background for hsla colors
-- 🆕 Generate colored background for cross browsers colors
+- Generate colored background for cross browsers colors
 - Generate colored background for css hexa color
-- Generate colored background for rgb hexa color
+- Generate colored background for rgb color
-- Generate colored background for rgba hexa color
+- Generate colored background for rgba color
 - Update the background when the color is updated

 ## Options